ZifanSi/maze-runner/README.md

 Step#2: Build a queue q and a map visited to track visited nodes.
-Create a node object and add to q. also add to visited with null parent.starting with (0,5), remove a node from q, check if is (6,1). if yes, return the path tracing back from this node. if not, add neighbou node
+Create a node object and add to q. also add to visited with null parent.starting with (0,5), remove a node from q, check if is (6,1). if yes, path trace from (0,5). if not, add neighbour node.

-Step#3:Update the `visited` map and trace the path.
+Step#3: Update the `visited` map.

 (0,5)
 (1,5)